OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

 ## Create a custom function that requests data from the web

 Integrating data from the Web is a great way to extend Excel through custom functions.
-Next you’ll create a custom function named `starGazer` that shows how many stars a given Github repository possesses.
+Next you’ll create a custom function named `getStarCount` that shows how many stars a given Github repository possesses.

-1. In the **stargazer** project, find the file **./src/functions/functions.js** and open it in your code editor.
+1. In the **starcount** project, find the file **./src/functions/functions.js** and open it in your code editor.

 2. In **function.js**, add the following code: